Force of nature: WNC bluegrass star shines bright in Music City

-But, in the here and now of early spring, Taylor is most excited about the public unveiling of his bluegrass super-group, Grass Of ’23.
-Taking place on April 15 at the Stecoah Valley Center in Robbinsville, the ensemble also includes Barry Abernathy (banjo), Mark Fain (bass), Darrell Webb (mandolin) and Ron Stewart (fiddle).
+But, most recently, Taylor was excited about the public unveiling of his bluegrass super-group, Grass Of ’23.
+When the group played at the Stecoah Valley Center in Robbinsville in April of this year, the ensemble featured Barry Abernathy (banjo), Mark Fain (bass), Darrell Webb (mandolin) and Ron Stewart (fiddle).

 “Grass of ‘23 is the brainchild of my old boss and Mountain Heart bandmate Barry Abernathy.
 He called me several months ago with the idea of forming an ‘all-star’ band for this show,” Taylor said.
-“Some of my favorite musicians are involved, so I’m excited to see what kind of noise we can make.
-There are no plans for further dates or recordings, which makes this show feel even more special — one night only.”
+“Some of my favorite musicians are involved.
+And there are no plans for further dates or recordings, which made the show feel even more special — one night only.”